Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - Am I willing to accept the (admittedly small) risks involved?

 Breast enlargement surgery can be a life changing event that provides you with renewed confidence and a greatly enhanced sense of self-esteem, among other things.
 Having your breast enhancement surgery in Riga will allow you to avoid the long NHS queues, receive the same level of care you are accustomed to and have the procedure without draining your bank account.
 In certain cases NHS may also reimburse you for having your surgery abroad.
-Contact our UK patient coordinator Mim Dickens today on 07551443777 or 02071019514 to get the ball rolling on a happier, more beautiful future.
+Contact our UK & Ireland patient coordinator Tania Pezzolesi-Clark today on 07704995709 or 02071019514 to get the ball rolling on a happier, more beautiful future.